 This marks Caitlin’s second appearance at Strawbery Banke Museum’s Tuesdays on the Terrace series.
 She will be joined by a full band, featuring Jim Dozet on guitar and PJ Donahue on drums, performing a family-friendly mix of original songs, drawing from her newly released debut soul-pop album, alongside fun, familiar covers.

-• Kids Rock Night featuring The Clemenzi Crusaders & Sages Entertainment
+• Kids' Rock Night featuring The Clemenzi Crusaders & Sages Entertainment

 Tuesday, August 11, 2026